• Home |

 Are there special types of 9mm ammo?

 Yes, there are special types of 9mm ammo.
-There are many different types of bullets, powder configurations, and cases; each combination has specific benefits that make it best in certain circumstances.
+There are many different types of bullets, powder configurations, and cases.
+Each combination has specific benefits that make it best under certain circumstances.

 What is the most lethal 9mm round?